gdepeute/dae.notes/cust.quotech.md

   - If so, can we customise email notifications: subject line / body / from address?

 ### Call with Guillaume - 3/21/23

+- Real-time use case is the speculation, active hazards
+- OliverWyman wants this to be pro-bono